 2. Find a New Wavelength

 Sometimes the problem isn’t necessarily the weather, but just the feeling like you’re in a rut.
 So break out!
-Discover a new type of exercise – dance, yoga, tai chi, kickboxing, etc. Many gyms and studios will offer the first class free so you can see if you like it.
-If anything, the change of scenery may be enough to get you motivated.
-If not, at least you tried and there are tons of other activities you can discover.
+Discover a new type of exercise – dance, yoga, weight training, etc (many of which you can do from home!).
+Simply Youtube exercise videos and there are tons of classes you can discover!

 3. Evaluate Your Diet

 If a lack of energy is the culprit behind your lack of mobility then you may want to consider making some adjustments to your diet to compensate.
 Many times the change in seasons can result in a Vitamin D deficiency – so pick up some fortified orange juice and start your day off right.
 You can also consider adding more B6 and B12 to your daily intake which will help increase energy levels and reduce fatigue.
 If you are a vegan, a good source of B12 is fortified rice milk, and B6 has many sources including chickpeas, baked potatoes, and rice bran.

 There are just as many outdoor pursuits in the winter as the rest of the year, so now is a great time to try a new sport!
 Ice skating, snowshoeing, cross-country skiing, snowboarding, downhill skiing; there are so many options.
 Perhaps grab a few friends before you get started (of course, practice social distancing!), so you can all help each other “learn the ropes.”

 5. Work from Home (standing up!)